-The Plan pays Benefits at different levels for tier-1, tier-2 and tier-3 Prescription Drug Products.
+The Plan pays Benefits at the same level for tier-1, tier-2 and tier-3 Prescription Drug Products.
 All Prescription Drug Products covered by the Plan are categorized into these three tiers on the Prescription Drug List (PDL).
 The tier status of a Prescription Drug Product can change periodically, generally quarterly but no more than six times per calendar year, based on the Prescription Drug List Management Committee's periodic tiering decisions.
 When that occurs, you may pay more or less for a Prescription Drug Product, depending on its tier assignment.
 Since the PDL may change periodically, you can visit www.myuhc.com or call UnitedHealthcare at the toll-free number on your ID card for the most current information.

-Each tier is assigned a Copay or Coinsurance, which is the amount you pay when you visit the pharmacy or order your medications through mail order.
-Your Copay and/or Coinsurance will also depend on whether or not you visit the pharmacy or use the mail order service - see the table shown at the beginning of this section for further details.
+Each tier is assigned a Coinsurance, which is the amount you pay when you visit the pharmacy or order your medications through mail order.
 Here's how the tier system works:

-- Tier-1 is your lowest out-of-pocket option.
-For the lowest out-of-pocket expense, you should consider tier-1 drugs if you and your Physician decide they are appropriate for your treatment. - Tier-2 is your middle out-of-pocket e option.
-Consider a tier-2 drug if no tier-1 drug is available to treat your condition. - Tier-3 is your highest out-of-pocket option.
-The drugs in tier-3 are usually more costly.
+- For the lowest out-of-pocket expense, you should consider tier-1 drugs if you and your Physician decide they are appropriate for your treatment. - Consider a tier-2 drug if no tier-1 drug is available to treat your condition. - The drugs in tier-3 are usually more costly.
 Sometimes there are alternatives available in tier-1 or tier-2.